Sailing is a great experience converting wind energy to movement, with the water rushing below.

 We sail a few types of boat depending on the venues and what you are looking for.

-Dinghies are smaller light weight boats where you can feel and see all of the processes in an immediate and unprocessed way.
+Dinghies are smaller lightweight boats where you can feel and see all of the processes in an immediate and unprocessed way.
 In dinghies the people in the boat move from side to side to help balance the power with their weight.
 It is physically possible for a dinghy to fall over - though unlikely.
 We normally use a powerboat to look after dinghies - you might get a drive of that also.
-Some dinghy and sailng canoes are adapted to work without the sailor having to move at all.
+Some dinghy and sailing canoes are adapted to work without the sailor having to move at all.